top of page

 • 4 min read

 I still remember stepping into a Reggio Emilia classroom on my study trip to Florence.
 Sunlight poured through large windows, children’s drawings and sculptures covered the walls, and the room itself was bursting with curiosity and stories.
-It felt less like a classroom and more like a cultural laboratory filled with educated little voices; a place, where imagination and identity were treated with the same respect as knowledge.
+It felt less like a classroom and more like a cultural laboratory filled with thoughtful little voices; a place where imagination and identity were treated with the same respect as knowledge.

 In a world that had seen the worst of authoritarian control, they built schools where children could speak in “a hundred languages” and inspire the world through art, movement, storytelling, dialogue, play, and even food.

-This is Creative Intelligence at its core:
+This is creative intelligence at its core:

 • Creativity as a human right.